go-automate/k6-typescript-framework/README.md

 ## Problems with this Framework

 If you notice any problems or improvements that could be made to this example framework, I accept PRs or you can raise an issue on the [k6 community forum](https://community.k6.io/)

+## TO DO

+I can't for the life of me get this framework working with k6's [base compatibility mode](https://github.com/MStoykov/k6-es6) for optimum performance.
+I'm putting this down to my lack of TypeScript and Webpack/Babel knowledge, so if anyone can solve this, please let me know or raise a PR!